ToH2002/cantabile-for-beginners/README.md

 # What you need

-- areasonably powerful PC → there are multiple discussions on the forum about reasonable PC (or laptop) specifications; best use the search function for this
+- a reasonably powerful PC → there are multiple discussions on the forum about reasonable PC (or laptop) specifications; best use the search function for this
 - an audio interface and a way to hear its output (speakers or headphones).
 It is typically not advisable to use the on-board audio devices of laptops or PCs for live VST use, both from a sound quality and from a latency perspective (more on latency later)
 - a MIDI controller keyboard or synthesizer (more on special cases later).
 There are different ways to connect this keyboard to your PC - directly via USB or through a dedicated MIDI interface and special "DIN MIDI cables".
 More on this later as well.